MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 #### [VS Code](#tab/vscode-ide)

-To sign into the Azure extension and then install the [Docker extension][21] to create and run a container from a Docker image:
+Sign into the Azure extension and then install the [Docker extension][21] to create and run a container from a Docker image.

 :::row:::
     :::column span="2":::